MarcoSero/Norvigs-Spelling-Corrector/README.md

 cabal build
 ```

 Now you compiled the program.
-There is an example Prolog file in the "usage" folder.
 You can run it like this:

 ```bash
 ./dist/build/Norvigs-Spelling-Corrector/Norvigs-Spelling-Corrector